 In the more aggressive form of Dupuytren’s the disease progresses much faster and has a higher chance of recurring, despite the use of treatments including creams.

 Despite its slow progression, patients affected by Dupuytren’s should seek medical help.
-What starts as a small pull on the fingers can slowly cause a permanent disability.
+What starts as a slight pull on the fingers can slowly cause a permanent disability.

-This occurs when the fingers become severely bent towards the palm, thus leading to an ability to perform day-to-day activities.
-We must mention that such extreme conditions are rare but they do exist.
+This occurs when the fingers become severely bent towards the palm, thus leading to an inability to perform day-to-day activities.
+We must mention that such extreme conditions are rare, but they do exist.

 People affected by Dupuytren’s are often unable to perform the simplest of jobs.
 This puts a stop to their means of earning a living.
-Thankfully, people affected by Dupuytren’s can actually earn disability benefits based on the severity of the condition.
+Thankfully, people affected by Dupuytren’s can earn disability benefits based on the severity of the condition.

-If someone wishes to claim their disability benefits, there are certain rules or criteria they must meet and follow.
+If someone wishes to claim their disability benefits, there are specific rules or criteria they must meet.
 These include:

-The effects of this disease can be serious.
+The effects of this disease can be severe.
 Seek help before things get out of hand.